Download PDF

 Project Files

-Download the Final project files here
+Download the Final project files here:

 Questions:

-1) Can you model both interflow and baseflow with the Constant Monthly baseflow method?
+Question 1: Can you model both interflow and baseflow with the Constant Monthly baseflow method?

 No, the constant monthly baseflow method can only model the longer responding baseflow portion of the runoff hydrograph.
-For those watersheds where interflow is a large portion of the runoff hydrograph, interflow would have to be included in direct runoff.
+For those watersheds where interflow is a large portion of the hydrograph, interflow would have to be included in direct runoff.
 This would require loss rates and unit hydrograph parameters to be adjusted accordingly.

-2) What type of applications would you use the Constant Monthly baseflow method?
+Question 2: What type of applications would you use the Constant Monthly baseflow method?

 As shown in the Punxsutawney model application, the constant monthly baseflow method is not able to model both interflow and baseflow.
 The constant monthly baseflow method could be used for those modeling applications where interflow is not a large contributor to total runoff.
 This baseflow method is not designed to perform well for individual flood events during a continuous simulation.
 You can modify model parameters for one hydrograph peak, but it is not possible to accurately simulate recession for multiple flood hydrographs in a continuous simulation.
 Therefore, this method should be limited to event simulation.